Here we try to answer some of your most common questions.

 With Look After My Bills, you are always in control.
 You’ll get an email from Look After My Bills every time we are preparing to switch you.
-It will tell you who your new supplier is and the amount you pay for your electricity and gas based on what you’ve told us.
+It will tell you who your new supplier is, the unit rate and standing charge of the new tariff and the amount you pay for your electricity and gas based on what you’ve told us.

 The way we are able to keep the service free for users is that we take a commission from the energy companies that we switch people to.
-This is the same amount whichever the energy company and we only switch you to companies we trust who have good customer service.
+This is the same amount whichever the energy company and we only switch you to companies we trust who are committed to improving their customer service.

 We take your bank details so we can pass them on to the supplier we switch you to.
 We automatically select Direct Debit as the payment method for our customers as suppliers often offer substantial discounts for paying by Direct Debit, so we can ensure we’re getting the very best deals.

 N.B.
-The only exception is if you currently have a Prepayment meter installed, in which case we only find you other deals paying by Prepayment Meter and will not ask for your bank details.
+The only exception is if you currently have a prepayment meter installed, in which case we only find you other deals paying by ‘pay-as-you-go,’ and will not ask for your bank details.

 If something happens with your energy or your billing you need to contact your current supplier.
 Their details should be in the emails we’ve sent you or in the emails they’ve sent you themselves.
 If you’re unsure who your supplier is, then get in touch with Look After My Bills and we’ll be able to help.